Posts Tagged ‘PR’

 Overall I visited around 8 stores, 5 of them were Staples and Office Depots, three others were BestBuy, DataVision and CompUSA (that was a sorry view).
 While trying to order labels online at Neato I almost got hit with a charge of $50.01 for shipping on 200 pages of two sorts of labels.
 The amount itself was about 40% higher then the price of labels.

-The Irony of Wordpress Themes
+The Irony of WordPress Themes

-Written by Zealus on January 27, 2008 – 12:10 pm -Most of WordPress bloggers know that there are hundreds of themes to make your blog different from others.
+Most of WordPress bloggers know that there are hundreds of themes to make your blog different from others.
 Some bloggers create lists, contests and other blog theme promotion events.
 Of course, the presentation is important, there is no doubt about it.

 What is, actually, puzzles me is that while we, bloggers, spend tremendous amounts of time tweaking and twisting quite a number of themes - most of the people read blogs through subscriptions - RSS or e-mail.
 All the beauty of